SpadeHeart

 Bulletin

-If you require a partner, please use our find a partner feature.
+**If you need a substitute or a partner please use find a partner (see above).

 Release 2.19r